shhaumb/react-redux-subapp/README.md

 1) Provide single entrypoint for sub-application.
 Just use the component inside parent application.
 Associated reducer and initial-state are taken care of automatically.
 2) Isolate state access for sub-application.
-Sub-application don't get access to parent store's whole state in both reducer and `mapStateToProps` function.
+Sub-application doesn't get access to parent store's whole state in both reducer and `mapStateToProps` function.
 3) In case of code splitting (dynamic imports), reducer is added dynamically to parent application.
 4) The location of sub-application's redux state inside main store is decided by the parent application.
-Sub-application don't need to worry about it.
+Sub-application doesn't need to worry about it.
 5) Parent app can use multiple isolated instances of sub-application at different places.